danielandresarcones/FenicsXConcrete/CONTRIBUTING.md

 # Contributing

+## Code coverage

+When contributing new code, please make sure your code is covered by respective tests.

+The coverage is automatically evaluated and the tests will fail if you try to introduce changes which will reduce the coverage, compared to the main branch.

 ## Coding conventions

 These are the conventions that you should follow when contributing to the repository.
 Some of them will be checked automatically during a pull request.
 Following these conventions will make code reviews much easier.